IvanYaremko/rssdukester/README.md

 # RSS Dukester

 A terminal-based RSS feed reader with a modern interface.
 Read, organize, and search your favorite news feeds right from your terminal.
-Application utilizes sqlite3, and has pre-subrcibed feeds.
+Application utilizes sqlite3, and has pre-subsrcibed feeds.

 <h2>Features</h2>
 <table>